 STLR PRESENTS SOCIAL DISTANCE CONCERT SERIES

-FEATURING GRAMMY NOMINATED ANDRE ’ ACCORDION SOUL MUSIC
+FEATURING GRAMMY NOMINATED ANDRE THIERRY’S ACCORDION SOUL MUSIC

-Vallejo, , 02//2021
+Vallejo, CA, 02/09/2021

 STLR Entertainment announces its first Social Distance Concert Series presentation featuring Grammy Nominated Andre Thierry and His Accordion Soul Band on Saturday, February 20, 2021, at 7 p.m. on livestream Pay-Per-View.
 Andre and his Accordion Soul Band will play original songs.
 STLR Entertainment will donate a portion of the profits from this event to the Lupus Foundation of America and the Agape Foster Family Agency.
 STLR Entertainment presents the Social Distance Concert Services to provide audiences five-star entertainment and enable musicians the opportunity to work during the coronavirus pandemic.